SparseEvoAttack/SparseEvoAttack.github.io/index.md

 ![Figure 2](image/gh-sparse result visualization-2.svg#gh-dark-mode-only)

 Figure 2: Targeted Attack.
-Malicious instances generated for a sparseattack with different query budgets using our SparseEvo attack algorithm employed on black-boxmodels built for the ImageNettask.
+Malicious instances generated for a sparseattack with different query budgets using our SparseEvo attack algorithm employed on black-boxmodels built for the ImageNet task.